fommil/fpmortals/manuscript/backmatter.md

 ## Functions

-Although not necessary, it is good practice to explicitly write the type signature of a function, which is the name of the function followed by its type.
-For example if we wanted to define `foldLeft` specifically for a linked list
+Although not necessary, it is good practice to explicitly write the type signature of a function: its name followed by its type.
+For example `foldLeft` specialised for a linked list

 {lang="text"}
 ~~~~~~~~